caizhongang/humman_toolbox/README.md

         └── xxxxxx_0.png*

 ```
-- \* indicates that there be multiple png for one .obj file.
+- \* indicates that there be multiple .png for one .obj file.

 #### kinect_color/
 ```python